RobHynes/FYP_chatbot/data/nlu.md

 - series
 - tv series

+## synonym:spirited away
+- Spirited Away

 ## synonym:starred
+- been
 - acted
+- in
+- been in
 - is in
-- been in
-- in

 ## synonym:superman
 - Superman

+## synonym:the departed
+- The Departed

+## synonym:the room
+- The Room

 ## synonym:wrote
+- written
 - write
-- written